LLNL/USER-EPH/README.md

 # USER-EPH

- LAMMPS extension (LAMMPS "fix") to capture electron-ion interaction.
+LAMMPS extension (LAMMPS "fix") to capture electron-ion interaction and electronic stopping.
 LLNL-CODE-750832

 Artur Tamm and Alfredo A. Correa (LLNL)

 ## Introduction

-In LAMMPS, a "fix" is any operation that is applied to the system during timestepping or minimization.
+In LAMMPS, a "fix" is a plugin or extension to the main code that performs a specific operation to the atomistic system during timestepping or minimization.
 We use this extension mechanism to generalize the two-temperature model to include electron-phonon coupling.
-The extension is flexible enough to represent cascades, laser heating and equilibration and study energy transport with realistic electron-phonon coupling.
+The theory behind this extension is designed to represent cascades, laser heating and equilibration and study energy transport with realistic electronic stopping power and electron-phonon coupling.
 The theory is developed in the papers "Langevin dynamics with spatial correlations as a model for electron-phonon coupling" (https://dx.doi.org/10.1103/PhysRevLett.120.185501) and "Electron-phonon interaction within classical molecular dynamics" (https://link.aps.org/doi/10.1103/PhysRevB.94.024305).

 ## Installation Instructions

 Get LAMMPS (source code)
 ```
+$ mkdir mywork
 $ cd mywork
 $ git clone https://github.com/lammps/lammps.git
 ```